krystalan/DRT/README.md

 - System prompt: `You are a philosopher skilled in deep thinking, accustomed to exploring complex problems with profound insight.`
 - User prompt: `Please translate the following text from English to Chinese:\n[An English text]`

-DRT-o1 models will first generate the thought and then provide the final translation, with the following format:
+DRT models will first generate the thought and then provide the final translation, with the following format:
 ```
 <thought>
 [Reasoning process]